Pushing Stock Updates to Etsy

 Note: this authentication process is only to obtain new permissions from Etsy to push data to your store, this will not impact any of your existing data or pulls.

-- Scroll down until you see ENABLE STOCK PUSH FEATURE, and tick the box below.
+- Scroll down until you see Turn on Stock Push, and tick the box below.

 Stock Pushes will only be sent automatically if Auto-Push is enabled (Business/Growth plans).
 Otherwise, you will push manually.

-To navigate to the stock push menu within Craftybase:
+To navigate to the Stock Push page in Craftybase:

 How to manually push a stock update to Etsy

-- Locate the Draft Stock Push you want to send to Etsy
+- Locate the Draft Stock Push you want to send to your Integration

-- Confirm the stock quantity to update is correct
+- Confirm the stock quantity shown is expected

-- Click the Push button to push the stock level to your Etsy store.
+- Click Push to send the updated stock level to your integration

-Auto-Push for Etsy is available on our Business and Growth plans.
+Auto-Push is available on our Business or Growth plans.

 Important things to note